yashbhamare-lab/HandsMen-Threads-Elevating-the-Art-of-Sophistication-in-Men-s-Fashion/README.md

 <img width="1919" height="917" alt="Screenshot 2025-07-20 001455" src="https://github.com/user-attachments/assets/6e845861-77f2-441d-b7a2-8c59c9288812" />

 📄 License
-This project is for academic and showcase purposes.
-Please feel free to fork or reference for learning purposes.
+This project is for academic and portfolio purposes.
+You’re free to fork, adapt, or reference it for learning.

 💬 Feedback
-Have suggestions or want to collaborate?
-Feel free to open an issue or drop me a message!
+Have suggestions, questions, or want to collaborate?
+Open an issue or drop a message — I’d love to connect!